 Washing your bedding and clothes in very hot water will get rid of head lice if you’ve come across an infestation.
 As soon as you find head lice on either yourself or a family member, and after you’ve washed with pyrethrin or permethrin, you should wash all of the bedding the infested individual has come in contact with.
 Articles of clothing worn in the past week should also be washed to help prevent a reinfestation.
 Very hot water in both the wash cycle and the rinse cycle (if possible) is recommended, as well as setting the dryer to high heat when drying the fabrics in question.

 To get rid of head lice infestations, thoroughly vacuum places where people rest often.
-You’ll want to vacuum like the dickens if you find a head lice infestation in your house.
+You’ll want to vacuum like the dickens in your house.
 Vacuuming beds, couches, chairs, and carpets will help suck up any head lice that have escaped the washer/dryer holocaust.
 Using an agitator on carpets and a bristled attachment on furniture are both recommended, to help uproot any stubborn adult head lice or even nits that may have fallen off and gotten stuck on fabrics or upholstery around the house.

 For particularly resistant head lice, there are 5% head lice remedy concentrations available by prescription.
 Chances are you won’t need something that strong because 1% concentrations are often more than enough to kill a few head lice, and there are any number of head lice remedies and treatments available online.
 Things haven’t changed much since one biologist said to the other, “Hey if this stuff kills boll weevils like hell, maybe we should put it in a shampoo to get rid of head lice!”
 And it’s precisely the fact that you’re putting a toxic substance (one of the most common insecticides on the market today) in your hair that some things should be noted:

-- If you’re pregnant or you think you’re pregnant, or you’re feeding babies with your boobs, you shouldn’t put this stuff on your skin.
+- If you’re pregnant or you think you’re pregnant, or you’re breastfeeding, you shouldn’t put this stuff on your skin.

 - If it’s causes you to break out in hives or rashes, or you drop to the floor gasping for air, you shouldn’t put this stuff on your skin anymore.